cavanes1/SHARC-Surfgen/README.md

 6. `make install`
 7. Add `source ~/sharc/bin/sharcvars.sh` to .bash_profile

+## Instructions
+The surfaces were tested with ifort and MKL library, To use the surface, first compile the reader, do:

+`cd QM/reader`
+`make`

+This should generate the potential energy surface reader surfgen.x, the dipole surface reader dip.x, and the qm.x that write out QM.out In each time step runQM.sh looks for all surfaces and print the result out.
+This is probably the most clumsy way to do this...
+In the main directory run:

+`./run.sh`

+to see the example,
+the example were initiatialize with random initial condition I know this is no good, but only for testing purpose, there is a molden.freq file to be used to generate initial condition with Wigner distribution

+The current known issue of dipole and soc surface is that they will blow up at very long distance. (potential energy surfaces usually behave better with the mores polynomial basis).
+Another issue is the energy degeneracy of s0 and s1 in NH radical region, which makes certain diabatization difficult and hard to comply with ab initio results.
+The two issues usually come into effect in asymptote region thus are neglected currently.
+For any question please feel free to reach out to [Yuchen Wang](https://github.com/ywang312)

 ## Tutorial
 This tutorial was provided to me by [Yuchen Wang](https://github.com/ywang312).